Medicare Supplement Insurance Plan L

 Medicare Supplemental Plan L Costs

 As noted above, Medigap Plan L has a higher level of cost-sharing than most other Medicare Supplement plans; that is, you’ll still pay some Original Medicare out-of-pocket costs, such as your Medicare Part B deductible and Part B excess charges.
 Part B excess charges refer to the amount a Medicare doctor may charge you that’s more than the Medicare-approved amount.
-The doctor isn’t allowed to charge more than 15% over that amount.
+The doctor isn’t allowed to charge more than 15% over that amount except in certain cases.

 Premiums associated with Medigap Plan L policies are generally lower than those associated with other Medigap plans, but these costs may differ among insurance companies.
 Some companies may set age-based premiums, while others may set a standard premium unrelated to age.

-Unlike most other Medicare Supplement plans, Medigap Plan L policies include an out-of-pocket limit.
-After you spend $2,560 (in 2017) in Original Medicare out-of-pocket costs and pay your Medicare Part B deductible ($183 in 2017), the Medicare Supplement plan pays 100% of the Original Medicare costs that it’s required to cover, for the remainder of the calendar year.
+Unlike most other Medicare Supplement insurance plans, Medigap Plan L policies include an out-of-pocket limit.
+After you spend $2,940 (in 2020) in Original Medicare out-of-pocket costs and pay your Medicare Part B deductible ($198 in 2020), the Medicare Supplement insurance plan may pay 100% of the Original Medicare costs that it’s required to cover, for the remainder of the calendar year.

 When to enroll

-Not all companies offer all ten standardized Medicare Supplement plans.
-Although every Medigap Plan L must include the same coverage no matter where you buy it, plan costs and availability may vary.
+Not all companies offer all ten standardized Medicare Supplement insurance plans.
+Although every Medigap Plan L must include the same basic benefits no matter where you buy it, plan costs and availability may vary.
 Feel free to use our plan comparison tool; just enter your zip code in the form on this page to get started.

 This website and its contents are for informational purposes only.
 Nothing on the website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.